Nikhilxavier/Queue/README.md

-# Queue: IMplementation of queue programs
+# Queue: Implementation of queue programs
 1. Implementation of queue
 2. Implementation of deque